torickjdavis/vanilla/README.md

   - [ ] 1+ Update `Mutation` Resolvers
   - [ ] 1+ Delete `Mutation` Resolvers

-## Getting Started with the Application
+## Getting Started with the Application Locally

 To run the application locally, make sure to install all dependencies for the `client`, `server`, and the root project.
 This can be done easily by simply running `npm install` in the root folder, which will trigger a `postinstall` hook which will install the dependencies of the `client` and `server`.